yvoznyak/yvoznyak/README.md

 # Hi there

-I'm a **Software Engineer** involved in building high-load environments & complex automated ecosystems.
+I'm a **Software Engineer** with experience in building high-load environments & complex automated ecosystems.
 Focused on delivering performant and reliable solutions through sound engineering principles.

 ---